Buffalo Bills vs. Miami Dolphins NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Dolphins stats and trends

-- Miami has played seven games, with three wins against the spread.
+- In Miami's seven games this season, it has three wins against the spread.

-- Miami's games this season have gone over the total in four out of seven opportunities (57.1%).

-- Miami is 3-3 against the spread and 1-5 overall in games when it records more than 16.3 points.
+- When Miami records more than 16.3 points, it is 3-3 against the spread and 1-5 overall.

-- The Dolphins have 11 giveaways this season, while the Bills have 16 takeaways.
+- This season the Dolphins have 11 turnovers, five fewer than the Bills have takeaways (16).

 Home and road insights

-- Buffalo has covered the spread twice at home, and is 2-1 overall there, this year.
+- Buffalo has two wins against the spread, and is 2-1 overall, at home this season.

-- Miami has two wins against the spread, and is 1-3 overall, in away games.
+- Miami has two wins against the spread, and is 1-3 overall, away from home.

-- In four road games this year, Miami has gone over the total twice.
+- This season, in four road games, Miami has gone over the total twice.

 Powered by Data Skrive.